syk-yaman/smart-led/README.md

 # Smart LED

-AVR board to control home lighting autonomously.
+An AVR board to control home lighting autonomously.
 It provides automatic control of LED lighting (12vdc) according to:

-* Time schedule: active during daily work time except holidays.
+* Time schedule: active during daily work time except for holidays.
 * People movement: turning on lighting automatically when sensing movement using a PIR extension.
-* Electric supply status: provides auxiliary lighting when needed (in case of power outage).
+* Electric supply status: provides auxiliary lighting when needed (in case of a power outage).
-* Illumination level sensing: no need to turn on the lighting when there is enough lightning.
+* Illumination level sensing: no need to turn on the lighting when there is enough lighting.

 Also providing manual control:

-* Directly using on-board buttons.
+- Directly using onboard buttons.
-* Remotely using infrared remote control (RC5 based).
+- Remotely using an infrared remote control (RC5 based).

 ![Cover](https://raw.githubusercontent.com/syk-yaman/smart-led/master/PCB/cover.jpg)